dleeftink/QuickSet/docs/config.md

 ##### `span: 0 ..
 2 ^ 28`
 Maximum expected integer in set.
-Integers above this number are ignored when added to the set.
+Integers with a value higher than `span` are ignored when added to the set.
 - Upper range bound for all integers (inclusive).
 - Defaults to `512`.

 ##### `clip: 0 ..
 2 ^ 28`
 Minimum expected integer in set.
-Integers below this number are ignored when added to the set.
+Integers with a value below `clip` are ignored when added to the set.
 - Lower range bound for all integers (inclusive).
 - Defaults to `0`.